NCDgov/ncd-site/pages/employment-opportunities.md

 title: Employment Opportunities
 redirect_from: []
 ---
-Currently there are no openings at NCD, but please check back for future opportunities.

-All opportunities for work are advertised through [USAJobs.gov](https://www.usajobs.gov/).
+All opportunities for federal positions are advertised through [USAJobs.gov](https://www.usajobs.gov/).

+**Personal Attendant**

+NCD has an immediate opening for a Personal Attendant in the Stafford, VA area.
+Interested parties should contact Stacey Brown at [sbrown@ncd.gov](mailto:sbrown@ncd.gov) with a resume noting their relevant experience.

 **NCD Internship Opportunities 2026**